pratapppv/DARTH-VADAR/docs/index.md

 ### RF Chain Explanation
 The RF chain begins with the Voltage Controlled Oscillator(VCO) chosen to be the [MAX2750EUA+](https://datasheets.maximintegrated.com/en/ds/MAX2750-MAX2752.pdf) which requires essentially no external components and provides an AC coupled output.
 As the output power of the VCO is a paltry $$-3dbBm$$, a power amplifier follows next.
 The power amplifier chosen is a [GVA-60+](https://www.minicircuits.com/pdfs/GVA-60+.pdf) from Mini-Circuits.
 This PA is rated to have a power gain of $$+20dB$$ wich should boost the signal level to $$17dBm$$.
 The PA also requires a teensy bit more effort to get up and running than the VCO as it requires a couple of RF Chokes and DC blocking capacitors.
 The output of the PA is split into two equal paths via a lumped element Wilkinson power divider [PD2425J5050S2HF](https://cdn.anaren.com/product-documents/Xinger/PowerDividers/PD2425J5050S2HF/PD2425J5050S2HF_DataSheet(Rev_A).pdf) from Anaren.
 Normally, a distributed element Wilkinson divider is used, but in the current band of interest, a lumped element one is far more compact than a distributed element one.
 This divider from Ananren requires an external $$100\Omega$$ resister.
 A 0.1% tolerence $$100\Omega$$ high frequency RF resistor was specifically chosen for this which was probably a bit overkill, but I didnot want to take any chances.
 As the power divider chosen splits the power into two equal half, each port delivers a power of $$14dBm$$ to the load attached to it.
 As the transmitting antenna is connected to one port of the power divider, the net power delivered to the antenna is $$14dBm$$ which will become important later on while determining the range of the RADAR.
 The other port of the power divider is connected to the mixer, delivering $$14dBm$$ of power to it which is the main driving signal for the double balanced passive mixer.
 The mixer used is the [MDB-73H+](https://www.minicircuits.com/pdfs/MDB-73H+.pdf) so selected as it requires a typical driving signal power of $$15dBm$$.
 The other input to the mixer is the signal reflected by the target which is received by the receiving antenna.
 As the signal power of this received signal is pretty low, it is amplified by a Low Noise Amplifier, abbreviated as LNA.
 The LNA used is the [BGA622H6820XTSA1](https://www.mouser.in/datasheet/2/196/infineon_infns12498-1-1735744.pdf) from Infineon semiconductor.
-Inorder to improve the insertion loss of the LNA, an LC matching network is placed between the receiving antenna's output and the LNA's input which is as described in the datasheet.
+In order to improve the insertion loss of the LNA, an LC matching network is placed between the receiving antenna's output and the LNA's input which is as described in the datasheet.

 The output spectrum of the mixer contains two different frequencies which is the sum and difference of the two inputs.
 The sum component lies in the range of $$4.8GHz$$ to $$5GHz$$ which can be filtered out.
 The difference component lies in the $$0Hz$$ to $$100MHz$$ range.
 This baseband signal is sampled by an ADC and the fourier transform is computed by an external FPGA.